 Advancing health care system, facility and infrastructure resilience in the face of climate-accelerated public health threats and extreme events.
 Recent failures during Super Storm Sandy, and the New England ice storm have put renewed focus on system reliability for critical public health & safety infrastructure.
 Ongoing work helps hospitals assess and respond to their climate vulnerabilities while acting as anchor institutions to support resilience in the communities they serve.

-Energy/GHG Metrics: Virtually all the major Boston area hospitals, encompassing over 65 buildings with 24 million square feet of owned space, have entered energy and facility data for multiple years into EPAs Energy Star Portfolio Manager, completing a first-in-the-nation health care metropolitan area energy and GHG data set.
-We analyzed over 18,000 energy records to track the sector’s collective progress towards the GRC’s shared goals of a 25% reduction in GHG emissions by 2020, and 80% by 2050.
-Click here for full report.
+Energy/GHG Metrics: Virtually all the major Boston area hospitals, encompassing over 65 buildings with 24 million square feet of owned space, regularly enter energy and facility data into EPAs Energy Star Portfolio Manager, maintaining the first-and-only-in-the-nation health care metropolitan area energy and GHG data set.
+We periodically analyze >24,000 records to track the sector’s collective progress towards the GRC’s shared goals of a 25 percent reduction in GHG emissions by 2020, and 100 percent by 2050.
+Read the full report.

 Strategic Energy Master Plans (SEMP): Based on work by Partners Health Care, participants created a uniform RFP for Simplified Strategic Energy Master Plans/Strategic MOUs.
 The document has been shared across all GRC sectors.